RedHttp/Red/README.md

 RedHttpServer can be installed from [NuGet](https://www.nuget.org/packages/RHttpServer/): Install-Package RHttpServer

 ### Example
-In this example, we listen locally on port 5000, and respond to GET, POST and WebSocket requests

 ```csharp
 // We serve static files, such as index.html from the 'public' directory
 var server = new RedHttpServer(5000, "public");